-The Sparidae Pagellus bellotti and the Polynemidae Galeoides decadactylus are among the essential demersal species for both the industrial and artisanal fisheries of Sierra Leone.
-Despite their commercial value, few biological studies have been conducted on these species in Sierra Leone or the West African subregion.
-Therefore, this study is important because it will provide information on the statuses of these species for present and future management of the resources.
+Sparidae Pagellus bellotti and Polynemidae Galeoides decadactylus are among the essential demersal species for both the industrial and artisanal fisheries of Sierra Leone.
+Despite their commercial value, few biological studies have been conducted on these species in the Sierra Leonean and West African sub-regions.
+Therefore, this study is important because it provides information on the status of these species for the present and future management of these resources.